Tejasree-SRH-Thesis/Llama3.2-1B-Instruct/README.md

 - **Using My Existed Account**:
   You can directly use my hugging face token.
 The necessary details have been encapsulated within the code.
 - **Google Collab File**:
-  A goggle collab file,`Gemma_Gradio.ipynb` is uploaded here.
-You can donwload and run the same code present in each cell directly in collab environment bypassing installation of Anaconda and following all 5 steps.
+  A goggle collab file,`Llama3Gradio.ipynb` is uploaded here.
+You can donwload and run the same code present in each cell directly in collab environment bypassing installation of Anaconda and following all 6 steps.

 ### Tech Stack:
 - Python: Core programming language
 - Transformers: To download and use pre-trained models from Hugging Face, we utilize the transformers library, which provides simple APIs for accessing and integrating state-of-the-art language models into Python projects.
-- Llama3-3.1B-Instruct Model : AI model for natural language understanding and generation
+- Llama3.2-1B-Instruct Model : AI model for natural language understanding and generation

 ### Acknowledgments
 Special thanks to Professor Binh Vu and SRH Heidelberg for supporting this project.